Skip to content

 Peer-to-peer + infra

-Direct connections, 0-8% commission, digital contracts on every booking, Stripe escrow, two-way reviews.
+Direct connections, 0-5% platform fee, digital contracts on every booking, Stripe escrow, two-way reviews.
 Equal access for all four roles.

 Best for: independents, grassroots rooms, working acts